Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

 \begin{lemma} It holds that $\pw(G) = n + \bO(1)$. \end{lemma}

-\begin{nestedproof} We will prove the statement by providing a mixed search strategy to clean $G$ using at most this many searchers simultaneously.
-Since for the mixed search number \ms{} it holds that $\ms(G) \leq \pw(G) + 1$, we will show that $\ms(G) \leq n + 3 + 2 \cdot B^q$ and the statement will follow.
+\begin{proof} We will prove the statement by providing a mixed search strategy to clean $G$ using at most this many searchers simultaneously.
+Since for the mixed search number \ms{} it holds that $\pw(G) \leq \ms(G) \leq \pw(G) + 1$, we will show that $\ms(G) \leq n + 3 + 2 \cdot B^q$ and the statement will follow.

 Start with graph $G_1$.
 Place $2s(c_1)$ searchers to the clique vertices of $\hat{C}^{G_1}_1$ as well as to one leaf per clique vertex, and $n$ searchers on vertices $a$ of block gadgets $\hat{B}^{G_1}_{i,1}$, for $i \in [n]$.
-By moving the searchers placed on the leaves among the leaf vertices of the constraint gadget, all the edges of the constraint gadget can be cleared.
-Next we will describe the procedure to clear $\hat{B}^{G_1}_{i,1}$.
-Move three extra searchers to vertices $b$ and $a'$ of the block gadget, as well as to one of the leaves of $b$.
+By moving the searchers placed on the leaves among the leaf vertices of the constraint gadget, all the edges of the constraint gadget can be cleaned.
+Next we will describe the procedure to clean $\hat{B}^{G_1}_{i,1}$.
+Move three extra searchers to vertices $b$ and $a'$ of the block gadget, as well as to a leaf of $b$.
 Move the latter among all the different leaves of $b$.
-Finally, the searchers placed in $b$ and its leaf can clear the uncleared edges of the gadget: put one on $\chi_i$ and the other on one leaf of $q_i$.
+Finally, the searchers placed in $b$ and its leaf can clean the rest of the edges of the gadget: put one on $\chi_i$ and the other on a leaf of $q_i$.
 Slide the first along the edge connecting $\chi_i$ with $q_i$.
-Move the latter searcher among all the leaves of $q_i$, and then place him to $y_i$.
+Move the latter searcher among all the leaves of $q_i$, and then place it to $y_i$.
 Repeat the whole process for all $i$, and finally remove all searchers apart from the one placed on $a'$.
-By following the same procedure, eventually all block gadgets $\hat{B}^{G_1}_{i,1}$ are cleared.
+By following the same procedure, eventually all block gadgets $\hat{B}^{G_1}_{i,1}$ are cleaned.

-In order to clear the rest of the graph, we first move the searchers from $\hat{C}^{G_a}_i$ to $\hat{C}^{G_a}_{i+1}$ if $i < m$ or to $\hat{C}^{G_{a+1}}_1$ alternatively (possibly introducing new searchers if required), clear the latter, and then proceed by clearing the corresponding block gadgets.
-By repeating this procedure, in the end we clear all the edges of $G$ by using at most $n + 3 + 2 \cdot B^q = n + \bO (1)$ searchers. \end{nestedproof}
+In order to clean the rest of the graph, we first move the searchers from $\hat{C}^{G_z}_j$ to $\hat{C}^{G_z}_{j+1}$ if $j < m$ or to $\hat{C}^{G_{z+1}}_1$ alternatively (possibly introducing new searchers if required), clean the latter, and then proceed by cleaning the corresponding block gadgets.
+By repeating this procedure, in the end we clean all the edges of $G$ by using at most $n + 3 + 2 \cdot B^q = n + \bO (1)$ searchers. \end{proof}